Account management

 COS supports both transactional and non-transactional account solutions.

-A transactional account allows the account holder to deposit or withdraw money from their account as much as they want as long as there are funds available.
-This is called a transactionClosed Moving funds from one account to another, and it always involves a debit of one account and a credit of another account, completed as a single operation.
+• Transactional account A transactional account allows the account holder to deposit or withdraw money from their account as much as they want as long as there are funds available.
+This is called a transaction, and it always involves a debit of one account and a credit of another account, completed as a single operation.

 We support several transactional and non-transactional account product types so you can offer your customers different kinds of accounts based on your agreement with CR.
 Some of our products types include: